Discover Scotland in Edinburgh

 with Quality Vacation Apartments.

 Explore Edinburgh, Scotland, from your own vacation cottage apartment in the historic heart of the city.
-Home At First has vacation apartments in the center of Edinburgh, in Old Town and New Town, all walking-close to Castle Hill, the Royal Mile, Waverley Station, and Princes Street.
+Home At First has vacation apartments in the center of Edinburgh, Scotland: in Old Town and New Town, all walking-close to Castle Hill, the Royal Mile, Waverley Station, and Princes Street.
 On foot and using the city’s trams and buses you explore Edinburgh.
 With your ScotRail or BritRail Pass you travel by train from nearby Waverley Station to destinations in Scotland or in northern England, following day-trip suggestions found in our exclusive Scotland Activity Guide.

 Sample Edinburgh City Apartments